reekKiE/CompleteSuicideManual-En/English/chapter_3.md

 Of course, this depends on what kind of place one fell from.
 If the ground was concrete, the female high school student who fell from the roof of the 15th floor apartment made a "pop" sound.
 The man who fell from the 4th floor apartment window made a "sound like a deflating balloon."
 The aforementioned woman who jumped from the Shinjuku Sumitomo Building made a "pop" sound.
 If one falls on someone else, it will make a "sound like a ball hitting the ground and bouncing" just like the Yokohama high school student mentioned above when he fell.
 When Yukiko Okada fell from the roof of a 20-meter-high building, she was said to have made a loud "thud" sound, possibly because her skull hit the concrete floor violently.

-## Case Study 9: "Living is boring anyway" cartoonist Hanako Yamada
+## Case study 9: "Living is boring anyway" cartoonist Hanako Yamada

 On May 24, 1992, manga artist Hanako Yamada[^hanako] (24 years old at the time) committed suicide by jumping from the eleventh floor of an apartment near her home in Tama City, Tokyo.
 Because the waist was on the ground, the body was relatively complete and there was very little bleeding.
 Even his parents were surprised, "Is he really dead?"